 When a Chicago local turns tourist, she discovers there’s more to Chicago than a gorgeous skyline and Uno’s Pizza (the original Chicago-style deep dish pizza).
 Follow along as a local takes a Chicago Architecture river cruise, samples some unexpected Chicago pizza places and gazes wistfully upon the field where the not-in-the-World-Series Chicago Cubs play, It all happens during a whirlwind weekend in Chicago.

-Disclosure: I was hosted for this weekend in Chicago by Choose Chicago, the city’s tourism office, but the love for this city is all my own.
-In addition, this post contains some affiliate links.
-If you click through and buy, TravelingMom will get a small commission at no additional charge to you.
+The writer was hosted for this weekend in Chicago by Choose Chicago, the city’s tourism office, but the love for this city is all her own.

 Chicago Architecture and Chicago Pizza

 Chicago, the city I call home, has far too many great things to do to cover them all in a weekend.
 Today we will focus on just two of those world-renowned features: Chicago architecture and Chicago pizza.

 Join me on this whirlwind weekend in Chicago.
 We’ll tour the great skyscrapers that line the Chicago River.
 And we’ll sample some of the city’s best pizza, including some made in neighborhood haunts far off the beaten path.

 Chicago is the birthplace of the modern skyscraper.
 Its soaring skyline (best seen and photographed from the lawn near the Adler Planetarium) is a source of joy and wonder for me.
 When my kids returned from college for weekend visits, the first order of business was always a drive up Lake Shore Drive.
 That first glimpse of the city as you come around the bend near Soldier Field always makes me draw a quick breath.